pywbem/pywbemtools/docs/appendix.rst

       No tilde expansion is done, but ``*``, ``?``, and character ranges expressed with ``[]`` will be correctly matched.

+   source end role
+      The reference in an association class that is on the source side when performing an association traversal.
+The source side is where the traversal begins.

+   far end role
+      The reference in an association class that is on the far side when performing an association traversal.
+The far side is where the traversal ends.

 .. _`Profile advertisement methodologies`: